m-ld/sustainable-web-apps/spec/tutorial/introduction.md

 The TodoMVC initiative [[TODOMVC]] is "a project which offers the same Todo application implemented using MV* concepts in most of the popular JavaScript MV* frameworks of today."

 In this tutorial we will implement a Todo application in vanilla JavaScript, starting with some minimal CSS and HTML based on the TodoMVC project assets.

+We will assume you have a working knowledge of HTML and JavaScript fundamentals.